ppalucki/owca/docs/extending.rst

-For example, to provide measure only mode, anomaly detection mode or resource allocation mode, WCA contains following components:
+For example, to provide measure-only mode, anomaly detection mode or resource allocation mode, WCA contains following components:

 - ``MeasurementRunner`` that is only responsible for collecting metrics,
 - ``DetectionRunner`` that extends ``MeasurementRunner`` to allow anomaly detection and generate additional metrics,